Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you are using an AMD card, or an Nvidia card without RTX, you will need to play with the LS settings for yourself.

+Additional note: Some users have said it can be helpful on some games to use RivaTuner to lock the FPS to a lower more stable rate like 48 or 60 FPS.
+I tried it for 7DtD and didn't notice a difference.

 ______________________________________________________________________________________________________________________